kpayyam1998/GenAIProjects/Gemni/InvoiceExtractor/README.md

     Task:
         Upload an image, gemni-pro-vision has extrordinary OCR functionality converting image to byts
-        then passing the prompt to get result
+        then passing the prompt to get result  with help of gemni-pro vision (internelly OCR functionlity will happen)